blekenbleu/blekenbleu.github.io/GitHubW10.md

   #2732 by Alex Junger.
 * Config_file.rb - update path separator in ENV['GEMRC'] logic.
 Pull
   request #2735 by MSP-Greg.
 * Fix `ruby setup.rb` warnings.
-Pull request #2737 by David Rodríguez.
+Pull request #2737 by David Rodriguez.
 * Don't use regex delimiters when searching for a dependency.
 Pull request
   #2738 by Luis Sagastume.
 * Refactor query command.
 Pull request #2739 by Luis Sagastume.
 * Don't remove default spec files from mapping after require.
 Pull request
-  #2741 by David Rodríguez.
+  #2741 by David Rodriguez.
 * Cleanup base test case.
-Pull request #2742 by David Rodríguez.
+Pull request #2742 by David Rodriguez.
 * Simplify Specification#gems_dir.
-Pull request #2745 by David Rodríguez.
+Pull request #2745 by David Rodriguez.
 * Fix test warning.
-Pull request #2746 by David Rodríguez.
+Pull request #2746 by David Rodriguez.
 * Extract an `add_to_load_path` method.
-Pull request #2749 by David Rodríguez.
+Pull request #2749 by David Rodriguez.
 * Fix setup command if format_executable is true by default.
 Pull request
   #2766 by Jeremy Evans.
 * Update the certificate files to make the test pass on Debian 10.
 Pull